 Let's take a look at a practical example of how you can copy and paste data from certain PDF files into Excel:

 The following screenshot shows a table within a pdf document.
 More precisely, you can find this table in page 22 of the Working Paper from the European Central Bank titled Inflation forecasts: Are market-based and survey-based measures informative? by Magdalena Grothe and Aidan Meyler.

 Throughout this blog post, I show the results obtained when applying each of the different methods to convert this table from PDF to Excel.
-You can get immediate free access to an Excel workbook with these results (to see it by yourself) by clicking here.
+This Convert PDF to Excel Tutorial is accompanied by an Excel workbook containing these results.
+You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 Step #1: Select And Copy The Data

 The first step to copy data from a PDF file is to, simply, select the relevant data and copy it.
 You can generally use the “Ctrl + C” keyboard shortcut for purposes of copying data.

 Once you've copied the relevant data from the PDF file, and this is available on the Clipboard, you need to go to Excel and paste it.